12.2 Common Disorders and Disabilities in Children and Adolescents

 - Being very worried about the future and about bad things happening (i.e., general anxiety)

-- Having repeated episodes of sudden, unexpected, intense fear associated with symptoms like fast heart rate, trouble breathing, dizziness, or shakiness (i.e., panic disorder)
+- Having repeated episodes of sudden, unexpected, intense fear associated with symptoms like fast heart rate, trouble breathing, dizziness, GI issues, or shakiness (i.e., panic disorder)

-Anxiety can also make children irritable and angry and can include physical symptoms like fatigue, headaches, stomachaches, or trouble sleeping.[30]
+Anxiety can also cause irritability, anger, fatigue, headaches, stomachaches, or trouble sleeping.[32]

 Treatment of Anxiety Disorders in Children and Adolescents